-^{} If you report on an article or event, you must include a copy of the article, or a program from the event
+If you report on an article or event, you must include a copy of the article, or a program from the event

 All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
 If completed correctly, handed-in extra credits can earn you 2 points to be added to your final, overall grade.
-A maximum of 8 points of extra credit will be allotted to be added to your final grade.
+You can do multiple extra credits outside of any in-class/in-unit extra credits but once you reach 8 points, you are done.
+Hence, a maximum of 8 points of OUTSIDE WORK extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.

-THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Monday, April 29
+THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Thursday, August 6th